hasura/graphql-engine/graphql/manual/getting-started/run-engine/on-heroku.rst

   # Run this command in the my-project/ directory
   $ hasura-dev console

-Checkout our :doc:`../schema/index` section to know more about how to create tables, interact with them.
+Checkout our :doc:`schema <../../schema/index>` section to know more about how to create tables, interact with them.